 Children's bunk room

 The children’s room has the capacity to sleep eight children in considerable style and comfort.
 Built into the length of a bright orange wall-grey toned striped wall are three sets of bunk beds screened by curtains.
 Resting on a pair of contemporary black and white carpets are two twin beds that can also be configured as a king.
-There’s a 65-inch TV screen and Apple TV to keep the kids amused indoors, and beyond the private terrace is a football pitch and trampoline.
+There’s a 65-inch TV screen and Apple TV to keep the kids amused indoors, and beyond the private terrace is a football pitch.

 A brightly tiled bathroom is accessed from the dressing room, where there’s also a connecting door to the master suite.